jpda/b2c-appRoles/README.md

   - I am only allowed to search for other Contoso users (e.g., organization_id == 123)
   - I am only allowed to assign roles to other Contoso users (e.g., organization_id == 123)

->ℹ️
+>ℹ️ Notes on above
 >
-> - The 'ApplicationAdministrator' role is an arbitrary role - the name doesn't matter, provided it is consistent.
+> The 'ApplicationAdministrator' role is an arbitrary role - the name doesn't matter, provided it is consistent.
+>
-> - Invitations need a design - presumably an allow-list of domains <-> organization IDs
+> Invitations need a design - presumably an allow-list of domains <-> organization IDs

 ## work in progress - this repo is not yet ready for use